xavierchia/xavierchia.github.io/_posts/2020-08-01-bootstrap_mba.md

 The main selling point of structured programs is the piece of paper you get at the end.
 At the end of my Bootstrap MBA no one will hand me a certificate.
 But I'm convinced that this is not a problem.
 On the one hand, certificates are for people who want a job and this isn't something that appears on my bucket list.
 On the other hand, smart people know already that certificates primarily measure how good you are at following orders and little else.
 Hence, I wouldn't want to work at a company that puts too much emphasis on certificates anyway.

-A superior alterantive to a certificate is a portfolio of real-world projects.
-And this is exactly what I will be building during my Boostrap MBA.
+A superior alternative to a certificate is a portfolio of real-world projects.
+And this is exactly what I will be building during my Bootstrap MBA.

 > “Self-education is, I firmly believe, the only kind of education there is.” - Isaac Asimov

 I already have some experience with self-learning.
-While I was enrolled at universitiy, I was basically an autodicat.
+While I was enrolled at university, I was basically an autodidact.
 I barely attended lectures.
 Instead, I followed my own curiosity and spent my days in the library.
 While this worked okay for me, my approach back then was completely unsystematic and hence certainly not optimal.

 I quickly learned that the biggest challenges of self-learning are to stay on track and to stay motivated.